-Your final assignment for this class will be to debate one topic that was discussed in class with one other student (or rarely two other students).
+Your final assignment for this class will be to debate one topic with one other student (or rarely two other students).
 This assignment is worth 30 points or 30% of your final grade.

 Your topics for the debate will be chosen today.